Our latest video roundup of new toothbrush technology

 If you’d like to get these roundups delivered to you as soon as we publish them, subscribe to our newsletter in the section below.

-2022 is set to see the arrival of several products that we due in 2021.
-The global pandemic in addition to over enthusiastic shipping dates meant that many products did not arrive when expected.
+2023 is set to see the arrival of a couple of products that were due over the last couple of years.
+The global pandemic in addition to over enthusiastic shipping dates meant that they did not arrive when expected.

 Oral-B iO Series 4, 5 & 10